-This past weekend Logan and I explored a new part of Michigan with his family, complete with fur babies and adorable nephews.
+Logan and I had the perfect weekend camping along Michigan’s west coast as we explored a new part of the state with family, complete with fur babies and adorable nephews.
 We headed to the west coast over to Warren Dunes State Park where we camped for the weekend.
 The west side of the state is so beautiful, and just a short drive from Detroit or Chicago.

 Leelanau State Park: Another park home to a magnificent lighthouse.
 The drive up the peninsula to Leelanau State Park takes you through Michigan’s wine country with water views on both sides.
 Rustic campground.

-Take a drive along the coast and explore the waterfront towns while looking for lighthouses.
-The western coast of Michigan is dotted with around 35 lighthouses.
+Take a road trip along the west coast and explore the waterfront towns while hunting for lighthouses.
+The western coast of Michigan has around 35 lighthouses.
 Two of those reside side by side in the town of St. Joseph.
 It was about a 30 minute drive from our campground, 80 f degrees and the sun was shining.
 Perfect lighthouse hunting weather!

 St. Joseph North Pier